AaronAcerboni/planet.js/README.md

 Planet.js also doesn't have to just grab data from the present.
 Collecting data from web services also gives us the opportunity to aggregate from the past too.

-Possible use cases are for community sites, subject interests, simply sticking your blogs together or anything else you want to hack together with data.
+Possible use cases are for community sites, subject interests, sticking your blogs together or anything else you want to hack together with data.

 See [TODO](https://github.com/AaronAcerboni/planet.js/blob/master/TODO.md)